andrewodonovanucc/ai-literacy-scraper/README.md

 ```
 ai-literacy-scraper/
+├── data
+├──     criteria/     # Storage for scraped jobs in a timestamped JSON format - criteria added.
+├──     filters/      # Storage for scraped jobs in a timestamped JSON format - AI Matches count added.
+├──     jd/           # Storage for scraped job descriptions in a timestamped JSON format
+├──     jobs/         # Storage for scraped jobs in a timestamped JSON format
+├──     runs/         # Storage for the output of each individual run in a timestamped JSON format
 ├── main.py           # Entry point and menu
 ├── scraper.py        # Fetches job listings from jobs.ac.uk
 ├── job_details.py    # Fetches full text of each job posting